 Step 5: Issuing the memorandum of sale and exchanging contracts

 The penultimate step is issue the memorandum of sale.
 In the case of shared ownership properties, this is done by the housing provider selling the property.
 This will contain all the main details about your purchase and a proposed date when the exchange of contracts will take place.
 If the offer of a mortgage has been made to you, you’ve paid your deposit, and contracts have been exchanged, you will then be given that eagerly anticipated date for when you complete your purchase and move in to your new home.

 Step 6: Completing your purchase and moving in

 The day has finally arrived – the money for your purchase is exchanged between both sets of solicitors and it’s time to celebrate because you are now officially a homeowner!
 You’ll then be able to go and pick up the keys to your new home and move in.

-To view shared ownership properties available in your area visit our home sales website, email email@example.com or message @Sales_Aster on Twitter.
+To view shared ownership properties available in your area visit our sales pages, email email@example.com or message @Sales_Aster on Twitter.